orhun/git-cliff/website/docs/configuration/git.md

 ### topo_order_commits

-If set to `false`, commits are processed in chronological order instead of topological.
+If set to `true`, commits are processed in topological order instead of chronological.

 ```toml